 Perioral dermatitis requires several months of treatment.

-Call your health care provider if you notice persistent red bumps around your mouth that do not go away.
+Call your health care provider if you notice red bumps around your mouth that do not go away.

 Avoid using skin creams containing steroids on your face, unless directed by your doctor.

 - Last reviewed on 7/23/2015